NEVER TWIST, TURN, OR PLAY WITH YOUR NEW PIERCING!!!!

 Some swelling, redness, and tenderness is normal during the healing process.
 If you ever experience redness in the area surrounding your piercing for 24 hours or more, PLEASE call to make an appointment to come show it to us right away!
 PLEASE call us

 BEFORE searching the internet.
 We will help you avoid misinformation.

 You should contact your health care provider if you experience any unexpected redness, excessive tenderness, a rash, greenish discharge, or if you have a fever within 24 hours of the procedure.

 The following is an OPTIONAL (less expensive/more effort) alternative to the saline wound wash.

 SEA SALT AND WARM WATER SOAKING: Soak your piercing three to five times a week in sea salt and water for 5-15 minutes.
 Wash your hands, and place 1/8th of a teaspoon of sea salt in a shot glass or any small glass (8oz.), fill with very warm water, stir, lean forward, place the piercing over the glass, press the glass towards the body, lean back and let it soak.

 We strongly suggest having a professional piercer change the jewelry for you for the first time.
-We also suggest emailing us a photo of your piercing at 6 to 8 weeks at firstname.lastname@example.org.
+We also suggest emailing us a photo of your piercing to firstname.lastname@example.org.
 This allows us to evaluate jewelry length at a key point in the healing.

-If you have any questions, please call Chameleon Tattoo at:
+If you have any questions, please call Chameleon Body Piercing at:

 36 JFK St.